CSCI-2952-F/consistent-hrms/README.md

 ### Development

 When making source code changes, it is necessary to rebuild the services.
 You can use `python hospitals.py start` to rebuild and reload just the changed services.
+This depends on the contents of `hospitals.txt`.

 The `hospitals.py` script also provides useful aliases for working with multiple Docker Compose projects.
 For example, to view the running containers across all hospitals, you can use: